 That damage could be caused by something small like a leaking pipe or a tree blown down on your fence.
 It could also be far more significant, like a tornado or hurricane.
-Take some time now to read your policy and understand what it covers.
+As mentioned here, floridahomeclaim.com/

 Make you sure know what certain terms mean like “deductible” and “additional living expenses”.